r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **B：Onui:**

 Welcome back, Ms. Samurai, and sorry to have kept you waiting, Tasuke!
-Oh, you too, {(M) mister /(F) miss}!
+Oh, you too, [♂ mister /♀ miss]!

 **B：Onui:**